Go Back

 Aarthi

 Thai sticky rice aka glutinous rice is traditionally soaked and cooked fluffy.
 The cooked sticky rice is then covered in a creamy coconut sauce and paired with fresh mangoes.
-It is a simple, sticky, sweet and salty dessert made with only minimal ingredients.
-It tastes incredibly delicious.
-It is a perfect dessert for any celebration.
 This is a classic, traditional and staple dessert in Thailand.
 Thai sticky mango is also known as “Khao Niew Mamuang” in Thai.

 5 from 2 votes